by JS Stephens

 Poseidon glared at the handsome god of war.
 "I'll do what I wish, nephew.
 Ulysses ignored me after the fall of Troy and I must have my revenge.
 If Xena can help, I'll make her help."

-Ares laughed.
+Ares laughed at his uncle.
 "No god or goddess can control Xena.
 I gave her an edge, hoping to make her mine, my ultimate warrior.
 Yet, she has shaken off her old ways and decided to work for good."
 He stroked his beard thoughtfully, then said, "I must admit that she is much more of a challenge this way.
 I have tried to win her back.
 I probably could by getting rid of that bard, but I fear I would lose Xena altogether if Gabrielle died.
 Just watch, Poseidon, just watch her in action.
 I am still proud of her prowess as a warrior, even if I can't have her as my warlord."

-Poseidon sighed, then smiled unpleasantly at Ares.
+Poseidon smiled unpleasantly at Ares.
 "You are right, nephew.
 I won't interfere, but I put a very strong spell on Ulysses.
 He will pine for Xena and ignore his kingdom, thus I will still have my revenge.
 He will ruin his kingdom by neglect.
 This will be a proper revenge for his gloating over the Trojan war."
 Ares just rolled his eyes and turned to watch the action.

-"Any man who can string Ulysses' bow will be my husband and new king."
-Penelope declared.
+"Any man who can string Ulysses' bow will be my husband and new king," Penelope declared.
 The years had finally taken her toll and she no longer believed that Ulysses would return to her.
 She had heard that the Trojan war was over, so he should have returned now, even if Poseidon had thrown storms in his way.
 She held the bow out, waiting for the first man to try.
 Maybe a new champion would string it, someone kind and gentle like Ulysses was when they were courting.